Student Veterans of America

 The SVA Leadership Institute is an immersive leadership program that prepares students to affect change stretching beyond their SVA chapter and campus.

-Selected through a competitive application process every year, the nation’s top SVA Chapter Leaders are invited to Washington, DC in the fall for a foundational leadership experience to develop core values and hone their leadership skills, guided by experienced alumni mentors.
+Selected through a competitive application process every year, the nation’s top SVA Chapter Leaders are invited to Washington, DC in the spring for a foundational leadership experience to develop core values and hone their leadership skills, guided by experienced alumni mentors.

 Attendees leave with a greater awareness of their personal leadership ethos and a connected network of peers.